The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: Introduction

 In the PNJL model quarks couple to a static homogeneous Polyakov loop effective potential which is conveniently parametrized by using pure gauge lattice QCD calculation at finite temperatures in addition to the coupling to the chiral condensate.
 The model reproduced successfully \cite{Ratti:2005jh} the lattice data from the Bielefeld group \cite{Allton:2003vx,Cheng:2009zi}.
 These calculations, however, have been further refined and nowadays all lattice groups agree on the phase diagram at zero baryon chemical potential.
 With these new results \cite{Borsanyi:2013bia,Bazavov:2014pvz} the standard PNJL calculations of ref. \cite{Ratti:2005jh} do not agree anymore.

 One of the advantages of the PNJL model is that it allows for a straight forward calculation of the phase diagram in the whole $T,\mu$ plane without introducing any further parameters.
 To make such calculations useful it is, however, necessary to reproduce the lattice calculation at $\mu=0$.
 It is the purpose of this article to show that by including the next to leading order in the large $N_c$ expansion and by redefining the interaction between the Polyakov loop potential and the quarks we obtained a good agreement with the newest lattice equation of state not only at $\mu$ = 0 but also for the expansion coefficient of the Taylor expansion toward finite $\mu$.
+In this article we limit ourselves to pseudoscalar mesons.
+We do not expect that by including vector mesons \cite{1105.4528,1204.3788,1207.4890,1401.4051} the main conclusions change qualitatively.

 The paper is organized as follows: we will start by describing the traditional PNJL model in section 2.
 In section 3, we discuss the difference of our approach as compared to the standard PNJL model.
 In section 4 we present our results.
 First we compare our results for $\mu = 0$ with those of lattice gauge calculations, then we present the phase diagram at finite chemical potential and discuss finally the appearance of a first order phase transition for low temperatures and a finite chemical potential.
 Finally, in section 5, we present our conclusions.